MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 - Before changing to a different architecture, especially when changing to 64-bit, make sure that your existing add-ins, macros, and complex Office files work on the new architecture.
 For more information, see [Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).

-- The MigrateArch attribute can be used to change the architecture of the subscription versions of Project and Visio.
-For example, if you have a device that only has Project Online Desktop Client installed on it.
+- The MigrateArch attribute can also be used to change the architecture of the subscription versions of the Project and Visio desktop apps.

 - The MigrateArch attribute won't migrate the bitness of Office programs on the device that were installed by using Windows Installer (MSI).
 Those programs can be removed by the using the [RemoveMSI](upgrade-from-msi-version.md) element in your configuration.xml file.